ProtoSeo/input-source-auto-converter/README.md

 If you forget to switch back to english after using non-english in insert mode, this plugin automatically converts to english in non-insert mode.

+### Automatically turn off capslock when turn on capslock in command mode(non insert mode)

+If you forget turn off the capslock in insert mode to use capital letter, this plugin automatically turn off capslock in non-insert mode.

 ### Strict mode forces an english input source in code editor when non-insert mode.

 Strict mode configures the input source to fixed in the code editor when not in Insert Mode.